Tornado Kicks | The Spectacular 360 Degree Spinning Kicks

 - Do not try to hit your Tornado kicks too high unless your opponent is very tall.
 Just try to rotate your hips quickly to hit it with more strength and speed.

-- Tornado kicks are the advance level kick.
+- Tornado kicks are the advanced level kick.
 So before practicing this kick you first have to perfect your Roundhouse and Dollyo Chagi kicks and understands the differences between the snap and follow through kicks.
 If you seek more details about how to do a tornado kick for beginners then visit the articles from our blog itself.

 - Do not go for hitting your opponent with this kick at once.
 Any skilled fighter can read your kick very easily and will give you a counter-attack.
 Instead, try to combine Tornado kicks with some other moves.
 For example, throw a jab at first and then a cross punch.
 When stepping in towards your opponent to hit with the cross, execute the Tornado kicks to give the crowd that spectacular knockout.